-Now I think that all these quotations make it perfectly certain that the Bible is the sole rule of faith in the Church of England, and that nothing is a doctrine of the Church which cannot be entirely reconciled with the word of God.
-And I see here a complete answer to those who say we make an idol of the Bible, and tell us we ought to go first to the Prayer Book, or to the opinion of the primitive Church!
+All these quotations make it perfectly certain that the Bible is the sole rule of faith in the Church of England, and that nothing is a doctrine of the Church which cannot be entirely reconciled with the Word of God.
+And I see here a complete answer to those who say we make an idol of the Bible, and tell us we ought to go first to the Prayer-book, or to the opinion of the primitive Church!
 I see also that any meaning placed upon any part of the Prayer-book which at all disagrees with the Bible, and cannot be proved by the Bible, must be an incorrect meaning.
-I am not to listen to any interpretation of any service in the liturgy, which cannot be thoroughly reconciled with Scripture.
+I am not to listen to any interpretation of any Service in the Liturgy, which cannot be thoroughly reconciled with Scripture.
 It may sound very plausible.
 It may be defended very speciously.
 But does it in any way jar with plain texts in the Bible?
-If it does, there is a mistake somewhere.
+If it does, there is a mistake some-where.
 There is a flaw in the interpretation.
 On the very face of it, it is incorrect.
 It is utterly absurd to suppose that the founders of our Church would assert the supremacy of Scripture seven or eight times over, and then draw up a service in the Prayer-book at all inconsistent with Scripture!
 And unless the doctrine that all children baptized are necessarily regenerated in baptism, can first be shown to be in the Bible, it is a mere waste of time to begin any discussion of the subject by talking of the Prayer-book.

-I ask the reader, in the next place, to observe what the twenty-fifth and twenty-sixth Articles say.
-The twenty-fifth speaks generally of sacraments; and it says of them,-both of baptism and of the Lord's Supper,-"In such only as worthily receive the same they have a wholesome effect or operation."
-The twenty-sixth speaks of the unworthiness of ministers not hindering the effect of the sacraments.
-It says, "Neither is the effect of Christ's ordinance taken away by their wickedness or the grace of God's gifts diminished from such as by faith and rightly do receive the sacraments."
+I ask the reader, in the next place, to observe what the Twenty-fifth and Twenty-sixth Articles say.
+The Twenty-fifth speaks generally of sacraments; and it says of them,-both of baptism and of the Lord's Supper,-" In such only as worthily receive the same they have a wholesome effect or operation."
+The Twenty-sixth speaks of the unworthiness of ministers not hindering the effect of the sacraments.
+It says, "Neither is the effect of Christ's ordinance taken away by their wickedness, or the grace of God's gifts diminished, from such as by faith and rightly do receive the sacraments."
 Here we have a broad general principle twice asserted.
 The benefit of either sacrament is clearly confined to such as rightly, worthily, and with faith receive it.
-The Romish notion of all alike getting good from it, "ex opere operato," is as clearly pointed at and rejected.
+The Romish notion of all alike getting good from it, ex opere operate, is with equal clearness pointed at and rejected.
 Now can this be reconciled with the doctrine that all who are baptized are at once invariably regenerated?
 I say decidedly that it cannot.